linhdzi/bailam.github.io/README.md

-??
-README.md - AI Chatbot v?i Vue.js
+ğŸ“Œ README.md - AI Chatbot with Vue.js
-??
-Gi?i thi?u
-?ây là m?t ?ng d?ng AI Chatbot ???c xây d?ng b?ng Vue.js 3.
-Chatbot này g?i tin nh?n c?a ng??i dùng ??n API AI (Groq API) và hi?n th? ph?n h?i t?
-AI v?i giao di?n ??p m?t.

-??
-Công ngh? s? d?ng
+ğŸ“ Introduction
+This is an AI Chatbot application built with Vue.js 3.
+The chatbot sends user messages to the Groq API and displays AI responses with a sleek user interface.

+ğŸ— Technologies Used
-* Vue.js 3 (Composition API, ref)
+Vue.js 3 (Composition API, ref)
-* Axios (g?i API)
+Axios (for API requests)
-* Tailwind CSS (thi?t k? giao di?n)
+Tailwind CSS (for styling)

-?? src/
-??? ?? components/
-?   ???
-Chatbot.vue  # Thành ph?n chính c?a chatbot
-??? ?? assets/        # Ch?a ?nh và icon (n?u c?n)
-???
-App.vue           # File chính ?? render chatbot
-??? main.js           # File kh?i ch?y Vue
-???
-README.md         # H??ng d?n s? d?ng

-??
-Cài ??t & Ch?y d? án
-1??
-Clone repository
+âš™ Project Structure
 bash
-CopyEdit
+Copy
+Edit
+ğŸ“‚ src/
+â”‚â”€â”€ ğŸ“‚ components/
+â”‚   â”œâ”€â”€ Chatbot.vue  # Main chatbot component
+â”‚â”€â”€ ğŸ“‚ assets/        # Contains images and icons (if needed) â”‚â”€â”€ App.vue           # Main file to render the chatbot â”‚â”€â”€ main.js           # Vue entry point
+â”‚â”€â”€ README.md         # Documentation
+ğŸš€ Installation & Running the Project
+1ï¸âƒ£ Clone the repository

+bash
+Copy
+Edit
 git clone https://github.com/your-repo/chatbot-vue.git
 cd chatbot-vue
-2??
-Cài ??t dependencies
+2ï¸âƒ£ Install dependencies

 bash
-CopyEdit
+Copy
+Edit
 npm install
-3??
-Ch?y ?ng d?ng
+3ï¸âƒ£ Run the application

 bash
-CopyEdit
+Copy
+Edit
 npm run dev

-??
-Cách ho?t ??ng c?a Chatbot
-1. Ng??i dùng nh?p tin nh?n và nh?n Enter ho?c G?i.
-2. Tin nh?n ???c hi?n th? trên giao di?n.
-3. API AI (Groq API) x? lı và tr? v? ph?n h?i.
-4. Tin nh?n c?a AI hi?n th? trên giao di?n.

-??
-Ch?nh s?a API Key
-B?n c?n thêm API Key vào .env tr??c khi ch?y:
+ğŸ”¥ How the Chatbot Works
+The user enters a message and presses Enter or Send.
+The message is displayed in the chat interface.
+The AI API (Groq API) processes the message and returns a response.
+The AI's response is displayed in the chat interface. ğŸ›  Configuring the API Key
+You need to add your API key to the .env file before running the project:

 bash
-CopyEdit
+Copy
+Edit
 VITE_GROQ_API_KEY=your_api_key_here
+ğŸ“Œ Notes
+If the API returns a 404 error, check the API URL.
+If there's no response from the AI, verify your API key. ğŸ“Œ You can customize the UI by modifying the Chatbot.vue file!

+ğŸ›  Happy coding! ğŸš€